SalesforceSFDC/Trailhead-Lightning/README.md

 * Higher latency, which degrades mobile performance

 Visualforce is conceptually similar to other page-centric technologies like PHP, ASP, JSP, and Ruby on Rails.
 Salesforce’s rich metadata infrastructure makes Visualforce a productive solution.
 The standard controller makes it easy to access objects directly and via relationships without executing a single query.
 Other metadata-aware components are similarly plug-and-play: add markup to a page and you’re done.
 These capabilities are alive and well on the platform, and they’re still suitable for many use cases.

+Visualforce pages are just HTML pages with an extra tag resolved by the server.

 ### App-centric model
  * Javascript is used to create, modify, transform, and animate the UI rather than completely replacing it a page at a time.